Macyatmacy/EEG/README.md

 ####################################################################################

-## 7 band groups are used to compare neural representations.
+## 7 band groups are used to compare neural representations

 ### delta (0.5 ~ 4 Hz)